Languages with Type Inference: OCaml, Scala, Haskell

 directories

-ocaml scala haskell
+sml ocaml f# haskell

-build pathname import System.FilePath ((</>))
+import System.FilePath ((</>))

 let path = "/etc" </> "hosts"

-dirname and basename import System.FilePath
+dirname and basename open Filename

 takeFileName "/etc/hosts"